krzysztofdudek/ai-minion/prompt.md

 ```
 *(Note: This file is populated after step 4.4, but created here for organizational consistency).*

 4.1.3.
-Copy the content of the template from the "Plan file template" section (Section 5) of this instruction *verbatim* into the newly created plan file (`{plan_title}.md`).
-Ensure no example content or extraneous formatting is included.
+Create the plan file (`{plan_title}.md`) by copying *only the markdown headers* (e.g., `# Plan: ...`, `## Stakeholder requirements`, `### Identified Gaps/Assumptions/Design Considerations`) from the "Plan file template" (Section 5).
+The example content and descriptive text under these headers in Section 5 serve as reference and MUST NOT be copied.
+Preserve the exact header text, hierarchy (level), and order as found in the template.
+Ensure no example content or other text from the template is included in the new plan file, only the headers themselves.

 4.1.4.
 Copy the stakeholder-provided requirements *verbatim* (without any modifications, additions, or omissions) into the "Stakeholder requirements" section of the plan file.